 Socialization and language skills go together.

-Through early learning of the alphabet, numbers, vocabulary building, word construction, and the mother tongue, language skills are developed.
+Language skills are developed through early learning of the alphabet, numbers, vocabulary building, word construction, and the mother tongue.

 Young children need to learn problem-solving skills to better cope with life’s struggles and challenges as they grow and become adults in the future.